kivervinicius/nightmare-examples/docs/beginner/promises.md

 ```

 ## Running multiple steps
 Promises are useful for chaining multiple steps together using `.then()`.
-Say we wanted to modify the Yahoo example to get the first link from the first _and_ second result page:
+Say we wanted to change the Yahoo example to get the first link from the first _and_ second result page:

 ```js
 var Nightmare = require('nightmare'),